 For the Maturity stage, this demands the producers to defend the position of the market from the competitors.
-This can be achieved with continuous improvement in the product, versatility in the product ranges and uniqueness which is the best USP.
+Also, versatility in the product ranges and uniqueness which is the best USP.

-In the Decline stage, it is needed to skim all the profits from the product so far and make a firm verdict and stick to it.
+In the Decline stage, it is necessary to skim all the profits from the product and make a firm verdict.
 By this stage, it would be known whether the product is selling itself well above the margin and not.
-Based on the decision, a stern yet valuable step should be taken.
+As per the decision, a stern yet valuable step should be taken.

 Product lifecycle strategies will always play a critical role in marketing strategies in the future.
-One can always refine the marketing according to the stage of the product to achieve optimal performance and results in each of the stages.
-Just as each stage of the product lifecycle demands a different approach to the product itself, the stages also have specific effects on the overall marketing trends.
+One can always refine the marketing according to the stage of the product.
+This can help achieve optimal performance and results in each of the stages.
+Just as each stage of the product lifecycle demands a different approach to the product itself.
+The stages also have specific effects on the overall marketing trends.

 While it can be seen that model predicts the exact sales, but when this model is used alongside the curated sales figure and forecasts, it can provide a useful guide to the marketing tactics that can be appropriate at a given time.